wbamberg/idl-reference/docs/nsITableEditor.md

   2. Move all contents of aSourceCell to the new cell
   3. Replace aSourceCell in the table with the new cell

- @param aSourceCell   The cell to be replaced
- @return              The new cell that replaces aSourceCell

 #### Parameters ####